barrycurran-PhilosopAI-Cohort/MAS-Modular-Architecture-System/README.md

 Open Manual

-Summons the authoritative Technical Manual.
+Summons the authoritative Technical Manual (V2.4.1).

-Check System Status

-Diagnostic check of Kernel integrity and Ghost-Kill state.

-Finalize V&R

-Triggers the 5-step transaction pipeline to commit changes.

-Sanitize & Purge

-Force-removes a module from the active logic stream.
+Audit

+Triggers the Inquiry Logic Manifest (The "Split-Brain" check).

+TETHER TIME ON

+Initiates the V4 Temporal Sync logic.

+📂 Repository Structure

+/MAS_V2_7_Classic/: The original, complete architecture (V2.7.0).

+/MAS_V4_BETA/: The new, high-performance "Axonal Bridge" implementation (V4.0.1).

+/Documentation/: Technical Specs for both the original blueprint and the V4 supplement.

-6. Governance & Attribution
+⚖️ Governance & Attribution

 Author: Barry M. Curran

+Research: MAS AI Research Repository (PhilPapers)

-Requirements: Attribution is required for all forks or derivative works.
+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Attribution is required for all forks or derivative works.
+Non-commercial use only.

-Usage: Non-commercial use only under CC BY-NC-SA 4.0.

-[STATUS: SYSTEM ACTIVE | READY FOR DIALOG]